90th Sustainment Brigade

 90th Sustainment Brigade is a United States Army Reserve Sustainment Brigade which is split between the states of Arkansas, Oklahoma and Texas.
-It was originally known as the 90th Army Reserve Command—and was reassigned as the 90th Regional Support Command on 16 April 1996.
+The brigade inherited the lineage of the 90th Infantry Division.
+It was originally known after it was no longer a division as the 90th Army Reserve Command (90th ARCOM) and it mobilized troops for Operations Desert Shield and Desert Storm.
+It was reassigned as the 90th Regional Support Command (90th RSC) on 16 April 1996 mobilizing for Operations Noble Eagle, Enduring Freedom and Iraqi Freedom.
 At this time it also merged with the 122nd Army Reserve Command.
-It was then redesignated for the 90th Regional Readiness Command on 16 July 2003, and finally redesignated for the 90th Sustainment Brigade on 17 September 2008.
+It was then redesignated for the 90th Regional Readiness Command (90th RRC) on 16 July 2003, and finally redesignated for the 90th Sustainment Brigade on 17 September 2008.

-Units
+Organization

-The brigade is made up of the following units:
+The brigade is a subordinate unit of the 4th Expeditionary Sustainment Command.
+As of January 2026 the brigade consists of the following units: